Grilled Halibut and Prawns with Summer Vegetable Fricassee and Garlic Scape Pesto

 Among the plants I picked, plucked, and trimmed, were garlic scapes.
 These are the winding, green tendrils that spike out of the soil as the garlic bulb forms underground.
 They are fleeting in their season, so you won’t see them around much longer.
 As they say, make pesto while the scapes shine.

-Erin on the farm picking garlic scapes
+The author picking garlic scapes

 You can use garlic scape pesto for almost anything, including a terrific filling for stuffed pasta.
 In this case, we it used to top a seared halibut that was served with vegetable fricassee for my sister’s birthday dinner.